Statewide General Rules

 - Remove eggs from a salmon to use or preserve them for bait without retaining the carcass from which the eggs were removed.

-- Transport live fish without a permit.
+- Transport live fish or relocate shellfish or shells into state waters without a permit.

 - Possess fish or shellfish that do not meet the minimum and maximum size limits, weight limits, or sex restrictions, or that are in excess of the daily or possession limit.

 - Possess sturgeon eggs in the field without having retained the intact carcass of the fish from which the eggs were removed.